apache/infrastructure-website/content/pages/infra-contact.md

 1. The IPMC vote passes.
 1. The podling is added to the IPMC's <code>podlings.xml</code> summary file with <code>status=current</code>.
 (See <a href="https://incubator.apache.org/guides/mentor.html#Overview" target="_blank">notes</a> about that, and other initial tasks.)
-1. Create a <a href="https://issues.apache.org/jira/browse/INFRA" targe"_blank">Jira ticket</a> asking Infra to create a DNS for your new podling (include the podling's name).
+1. Create a <a href="https://issues.apache.org/jira/browse/INFRA" target="_blank">Jira ticket</a> asking Infra to create a DNS for your new podling (include the podling's name).
 1. After the DNS is created, an ASF Member or PMC chair files <a href="https://selfserve.apache.org/mail.html" target="_blank">mailing list creation requests</a>.
 1. Infra creates the lists, which also notifies the IPMC of the mailing list creation.
 1. An Incubator PMC member who is also an ASF member or a PMC chair edits the <a href="https://github.com/apache/infrastructure-puppet/blob/deployment/modules/subversion_server/files/authorization/asf-authorization-template" target="_blank">asf-authorization-template</a> and adds an <code>[/incubator/podling]</code> section.
 If the section refers to an <code>@podling</code> group, add a definition of that group as a comma-separated list of availids (usernames), to the <code>[groups]</code> section.
 Alternatively, just set <code>@incubator = rw</code> as the section's body.